Note: This museum is now closed. However, as we love unusual places and things, we’ll leave this up as a memory of what once existed.

-2) As a solo female traveller, I felt fairly safe during my time in Bucharest.
+2) As a solo female traveler, I felt fairly safe during my time in Bucharest.
 In general, the country doesn’t have a lot of crime, and you’re more likely to fall victim to a taxi scam more than anything else.
-As to how it is for people of colour, it’s possible you’ll encounter racism.
+As to how it is for people of color, it’s possible you’ll encounter racism.
 You can read more over at World Nomads.

 3) If you like to see all of the quirky things when you travel, give some of my other articles a read:

 - Get Mooned By Den Deugniet In Antwerp – While visiting Antwerp, check out the comical Den Deugniet, a statue of a young boy pulling down his pants in a forever full moon pose.